takecare/skipmediumwall/README.md

 ##### Firefox

-On your browser, go to [about:debugging](about:debugging#/runtime/this-firefox) and click "Load Temporary Add-on...".
+On your browser, go to _about:debugging_ - `about:debugging#/runtime/this-firefox` -
+and click the "Load Temporary Add-on..." button.
 Open the `manifest.json` file and you should be ready to go.
 Remember to click "Reload" every time you modify the extension's code.

 ##### Chrome